 For as long as I’ve been attracted to Rome and Italy, I’ve been interested in some of the more gruesome aspects of its history: its slaughter of animals during Colosseum spectacles, the chapels that contain body parts and whole bodies of saints.
 When you walk into Rome’s churches, you are literally walking on graves.
 And when you stroll through any part of this ancient city, you are stepping on top of sites where many people, from gladiators to Christians to non-believers, met their ends.
 Images and reminders of death are everywhere here, which is probably one of the reasons Rome’s citizens have developed a coping mechanism – a zest for life – over the years.

 These are heavy things to think about.
-But Rome’s past is especially fresh in my mind these days when it is hard to turn on the television or open the paper (or browser tab) without learning about the latest horrible way that a human has died at the hands of another human or group of humans.
+But Rome’s past is especially fresh in my mind on those days when it is hard to turn on the television or open the paper (or browser tab) without learning about the latest horrible way that a human has died at the hands of another human or group of humans.
 There is no need for me to provide a link to any of these news stories; everyone knows what I’m talking about.
 But still it has been hard to square my interest in the minutiae of Rome’s destructive past with the horrors of today.

 Just a visit to some of well-known tourist stops in Rome remind me of current events.
 San Silvestro in Capite has the head of John the Baptist in a silver filigreed reliquary.
 Santa Maria del Popolo has an exquisite and well-known Caravaggio that depicts Saint Peter being crucified upside down.
 Saint Agnese in Agone, the large church fronting Piazza Navona, has a side chapel with the head of Saint Agnes.
 She was 12 when a Roman prefect sent her to a brothel (for refusing to marry his son); she was eventually burned at the stake then beheaded.
 In the upper church of San Clemente one finds the chapel of St. Catherine, which contains beautiful Masolino frescoes of the life of St. Catherine of Alexandria and the life of St. Ambrose.
 Catherine’s beheading is depicted on the left side, a calm, colorful, 2-D rendering of a heinous act.